Upon reflection, it’s clear to me that Sunday’s Jumping Mice outing was a scarcely manageable tangle of ebullient energy.

 By no means is it our sole focus, however.
 We do things because they’re fun, energetic and exciting; we do things so the boys can learn and grow; we do things that combine the two.
 For example, most of our explorers love the game called Spider’s Web.
 It’s a capture the flag type game that emphasizes strategies that are often used by creatures in the wild, most notably stealth.
 Boys new to the game tend to run through the forest to get to the flag (or “food source” in our parlance) which more often than not leads to detection by the spider and a free trip back to the “web”, from which they need to start over.
 With greater experience, the boys are more inclined to sneak through the ferns and approach their prize stealthily.
 So, while playing a game, they’re learning about survival in the natural world.

-Two games of Spider’s Web and a round or two of Hide! and we were ready to call it a day.
+call it a day.
 We have one more outing (Dec.
 5 - check here for the details) in the opening chapter of the story that will be the Jumping Mice group experience.
 I can’t wait to see where their energy takes them.

 Click here for more photos from our day at Whatcom Falls Park.